Maps and letters and, finally, the dreaded white longjohns

 I have no memory of being in any way glamorous back then.
 But damn I guess I was.

 He also had letters I wrote to him, so many letters, including letters from my first months in Chicago (which I can’t wait to read, even though I’m horrified.
 Weren’t we supposed to be broken up?
 He put me on the plane to Chicago from San Francisco.
 He was probably already dating other people and I … well, I went slut-insane almost immediately upon arrival in Chicago.
 I met him my first night out, after all.
 So … hadn’t we moved on?
 But there are all the letters, and I am sure he was writing me back.)
 Another wild thing about the letters were the addresses.
 Addresses from the past.
 Addresses, in some cases, leading to buildings that no longer exist.
 My progression through Chicago.
 Melrose to Ashland to Wayne.
-And his address on Joice Street in Chicago (the apartment, incidentally, where I put my hand-made poster of Charles Manson up the chimney.
+And his address on Joice Street in San Francisco (the apartment, incidentally, where I put my hand-made poster of Charles Manson up the chimney.
 To be found by future residents, I am sure, and one can only imagine their horror.)
 I haven’t brought myself to read the letters yet, but he gave them to me.

 And there it all was on the map.
 We wrote a “key” on the side of the map in the planning stages …